FakyDev/EchoCapture/README.md

 # Basic Configuration

-### Change save folder location
+### Update save folder location
-Set the save folder location of the screen capture.
-Default save location is found at `%localappdata%\EchoCapture`.
+The default save location of capture screen are found at `%localappdata%\EchoCapture`.
+To change the folder location use the command below.

 Updating the save folder to `C:\Games\Screenshots`.
 ```